 Table 1 provides our preliminary taxonomy.
 It lists security services, example mechanisms and associated service areas.
-The service areas are designated: "IN" for Intermediate Node, "NC" for network connection, and "ES" for End System.
+The service areas are designated: "IM" for Intermediate Node, "W" for wire, and "ES" for End System.
 The Total Subnet (TS) service area identifies mechanisms that cannot be assigned exclusively to either of IN, W, or ES.

-2.1 Rationale for the taxonomy
+2.1 Rationale for the Taxonomy